minvws/nl-kat-coordination/docs/source/user-interface/crisis-room.rst

 - View dashboards and dashboard items
 - Change the position of dashboard items

-Additonally, admins and redteamers have permission to:
+Additionally, admins and redteamers have permission to:

 - Create new dashboards
 - Add new items to a dashboard